Our Mission is to lend easy-to-use tools that make the invisible pollution visible.

 “Most schools in the U.S. don’t test for radon.
 With more than 70,000 classrooms at risk across the country, just five states — Rhode Island, Connecticut, Virginia, Florida and Colorado — require radon testing.”

-Radon is the second leading cause of lung cancer in the United States after smoking, and poses a serious public health problem.
+Radon is the second leading cause of lung cancer in the United States after smoking and poses a serious public health problem.
 The National Academy of Science estimated that radon causes about 20,000 lung cancer deaths each year.
-Thereportfound that even very small exposures to radon can result in lung cancer, and concluded that no evidence exists that shows a threshold of exposure below which radon levels are harmless.
-The report also concludes that many smokers who would otherwise not have developed lung cancer, will develop it if exposed to radon due to a synergistic relationship between radon and cigarette smoking.(2)
+Thereportfound that even very small exposures to radon can result in lung cancer and concluded that there is no evidence of a threshold small enough to forego harm.
+The report also concluded that because of a synergistic relationship between radon and cigarette smoking, many smokers who would not have developed lung cancer will develop it if exposed to radon.(3)

 Students are not the only folks at risk.
-Since radon tends to be more present when the building is built into a hillside, any employee who has an office in the area next to the earth is at higher risk than those employees who have offices on the second or third floor.
-It is not uncommon for employees in security,or building and grounds to be assigned to these windowless offices – and have significantly higher risk.
-This is contributed to because in addition to higher risk of exposure because of office location, these employees spend far more time in their offices than the teachers and others with working locations upstairs.
+Since radon tends to be more present when a building is built into a hillside, any employee who has an office in the area next to the earth is at higher risk than those employees who have offices on the second or third floor.
+It is not uncommon for employees in security or building-and-grounds departments to be assigned to these windowless offices and the significantly higher risk that accompanies them.
+Compared to personnel with offices on higher floors, and to teachers, who spend little time in an assigned office, their risk from radon is much greater.